- Nik Adams - City of London Police (CoLP)

 - Gaon Hart - NHS Counter Fraud Authority (NHSCFA)

-- Stephen Hill - ACFE
+- Dr Stephen Hill - ACFE

 - Claire Jenkins - Association of Law Enforcement Forensic Accountants (ALEFA)